rmoesbergen/openwrt-ha-device-tracker/README-lightweight.md

 ### Adding a new AP later

-1. Install `mosquitto-client` and the service on the new router (same steps as [Installation](#installation)).
+1. Install `mosquitto-client-nossl` and the service on the new router (same steps as [Installation](#installation)).
 2. Use a settings file identical to your other APs but with a new `ap_name`.
 3. Start the service; a new tracker entity for each phone appears under that